Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 2 hours 30 minutes | 📍 Google Maps | Website

-Portofino is one of the best day trips from Milan for beach life.
+Need a bit of beach time after visiting a bustling city like Milan?
+Portofino is the answer you’re looking for.
 Located on the Italian Riviera, some of the most beautiful beaches in Italy exist in Portofino, such as Baia di Paraggi and Baia Cannone.

-Of course, the outdoor fun in Portofino doesn’t stop with beaches.
+The outdoor fun in Portofino doesn’t stop with beaches.
 You can take a stroll up to the scenic Portofino Lighthouse or Castello Brown.
-Scuba divers will also love the Area Marina Protetta di Portofino for its vivid coral reefs and a multitude of fish species.
+Scuba divers will love the Area Marina Protetta di Portofino for its vivid coral reefs and multitude of fish species.

 Neive